AltropInc/alt/doc/script/ExternalClass.md

     object MyDesignTag3: DesignTab { }
 }
 ```
 Note, the alias name given for an external class file must be consistent.
-You cannot given different alias names for the same class file:
+You cannot give different alias names for the same class file:
 ```altscript
 object MainPage
 {